Tess600/ImPROMPTu/README.md

 ---
 # Introduction

-The ImPROMPTu Framework is a concise but comprehensive way to structure text and conversations between users and all things AI from LLMs to assistants and agents.
-It breaks context into six core elements.
-The outcome then dirs the magic like mirror a high-quality reference interview in a single stroke.
+The ImPROMPTu Framework is a concise, comprehensive way to structure intelligence, text and conversations across AI systems—from LLMs to assistants and agents.
+It breaks context into six core elements, bringing the logic of a high-quality reference interview so systems can interpret intent, retrieve what matters, and respond reliably.

 - **P – Persona**
 - **R – Resources / Retrieved Documents**